charlesll/rampy/examples/rameau_example/README.md

 ## Jupyter notebook or rameau.py script ?

-- the Python_treatment.ipynb and Python_treatment_2.ipynb Jupyter notebooks provide some interactive examples with figures showcasing the different calibrations.
+- the Python_treatment.ipynb and Python_treatment_ext.ipynb Jupyter notebooks provide some interactive examples with figures showcasing the different calibrations.

 - however, the easiest usage is to work with the rameau.py script provided in this folder.
 This allows calling rameau directly from the terminal, providing a simple set of arguments.